 How long does it take to get a New Zealand eTA from Singapore?

-Although most NZeTAs are processed within 1 business day, travellers are advised to apply for the New Zealand eTA 3 business days prior to the intended date of departure in case any additional documents are required.
+Although most NZeTAs are processed within 1 business day, travellers are advised to apply for the New Zealand eTA 3 business days before the intended date of departure in case any additional documents are required.

 Upon approval, applicants will receive an email with the New Zealand eTA in PDF format.
 It is recommended to print out a copy of the approved New Zealand Travel Authority in case immigration officials request to see it at the port of entry.